level0rd/Web-Proctoring/README.md

 # Online proctoring system
 Simple proctoring system on python.
 It automatically tracks the user’s gaze direction and hand position.
 The system detects the user’s departure and the presence of a second person.
 The presence of a voice is also detects.

-## Build and run the Application Locally
+## Build and run the application locally
 ```python
 streamlit run main.py
 ```